-The program will provide students with the concepts and skills of the fast growing field of cybersecurity, including security of systems and infrastructure in business and industry.
+The program will provide students with the concepts and skills of the fast growing field of cybersecurity, ethical hacking and forensics, security of systems, and network infrastructure in business and industry.
 Students will learn how to protect networks and defend information systems from attack.
 It is ideal if you are employed in a computer related field and seeking cybersecurity knowledge.
 Students who complete this certificate may continue their education by enrolling in the associate degree program in Computer Technology.

 |REQUIRED COURSE INFORMATION|